-We define overused talents as talents (or a combination of talents) that are over-used or used in excess, resulting in negative outcomes.
-Overused talents can be seen as weaknesses by others and lead to poor results, damaged relationships, and career derailment.
-Studies show that more people experience performance shortfalls and derail in their career because of overused talents rather than more obvious competency weaknesses.
+We define these as talents or strengths (or a combination of them) that are over-used or used in excess, resulting in negative outcomes.
+Overused talents and strengths can be seen as weaknesses by others and lead to poor results, damaged relationships, and career derailment.
+Studies show that more people experience performance shortfalls and derail in their career because of overused talents and strengths rather than more obvious competency weaknesses.
 For example, when effectively applied, my Boldness talent (which has been hugely instrumental in my career success) means I take on risks and am prepared to challenge the status quo in support of new thinking and change.
 However, earlier in my career, I was far too eager to take on risky positions and challenged established views and assumptions head-on, without taking sufficient account of the audience and history.
 This behaviour was sometimes perceived as overpowering and overly challenging by others.
 One of my greatest talents was being overused and became a potential derailer.
 Through greater self-awareness of the risks associated with my Boldness talent, I have been able to apply it more skillfully.

-There are a variety of internal and external factors that can cause people to overuse their talents including:
+There are a variety of internal and external factors that can cause people to overuse their talents and strengths including:

 - Poor self-awareness